souvikpal2000/DS-Algo-C/Strings/README.md

 # Strings

 1. Find the Length of String.
-2. String to Uppercase or Lowercase
+2. String to Uppercase or Lowercase.
+3. Appending a String to Another String.